 are classified as "Long-term investments".

 ii.
-Valuation - Shareholders' Investments and
+Valuation - shareholders' investments and

 Debt securities

-Debt securities, including Government securities
+Debt securities, including Government

-and money market securities are stated at
+securities and money market securities are

-historical cost subject to amortisation of premium
+stated at historical cost subject to amortisation

-or accretion of discount over a period of holding/
+of premium or accretion of discount over

-maturity on yield to maturity basis.
+maturity basis.

 Investments in Fixed Deposits with banks and